OptimalDesignLab/PDESolver.jl/test/Readme.md

 ## Adding Tests
 Each physics module maintains a `TestSet` object which contains a list of tests and their associated tags.
-TestSet.jl provides an API for adding tests to the list.
+TestSystem.jl provides an API for adding tests to the list.

 All tests must be enclosed in functions.
 These functions must fit into